azizaangari/AzizData/README.md

 # Aziz Alangari's Portfolio
-Here is my public portfolio, excited to share this with the Telling Stories with Data class at Carnegie Mellon University.
+Welcome to my online portfolio, excited to share this with the Telling Stories with Data class at Carnegie Mellon University.

 # About Me
 My name is Aziz and I'm a Master's student from Saudi Arabia studying Entertainment.
 I decided to join the MEIM program at Carnegie Mellon due to my interest in story writing and development in general.
 I plan on utilizing the skills gained in the MEIM program to develop a more structural sense of the entertainment industry.